steveclarkcouk/Jigoshop-Order-Fufillment-Exporter/README.md

-# Jigoshop Fufillment Order Exporter
+# Jigoshop Fufillment Order Exporter ( Very Much Beta )

 A simple plugin that allows orders to be exported as a CSV emailed or FTP'd to a server for an external fufillment company.
 At present it is not very flexible and was built for a specific site.